zjunlp/EasyEdit/README.md

 ## 🔔News

+- **2023-11-18 Our tutorial "Knowledge Editing for Large Language Models" has been accepted by COLING 2024.**
 - **2023-10-25 Our tutorial "Knowledge Editing for Large Language Models" has been accepted by AAAI 2024.**
 - **2023-10-24 The EasyEdit has supported efficient editing of [Baichuan2](https://github.com/baichuan-inc/Baichuan2), [ChatGLM2](https://github.com/THUDM/ChatGLM2-6B), [InternLM](https://github.com/InternLM/InternLM), [Qwen](https://github.com/QwenLM/Qwen) and fixed several bugs for a better user experience.**
 - **2023-10-14 We release the [MultimodalEditor](#multimodaleditor) based on the paper "[Can We Edit Multimodal Large Language Models?](https://arxiv.org/abs/2310.08475)".**